carlgira/oci-tf-vision-web-client/README.md

 ALL {resource.type = 'fnfunc', resource.compartment.id = 'ocid1.compartment.xxx'}
 ```

-7. Add policies.
+7. Add policies, into the parent comparment.

 - Add policies so funtions have access to the vision service and the vault service
 ```
-allow dynamic-group functions-dg to use ai-service-vision-family in compartment ai allow dynamic-group functions-dg to use secret-family in compartment ai
+allow dynamic-group functions-dg to use ai-service-vision-family in compartment <comparment_name>
+allow dynamic-group functions-dg to use secret-family in compartment <comparment_name>
 ```

 - Add policy so api gateway can call the function
 ```
-allow dynamic-group api-gtw-dg to use functions-family in compartment <work-comparment>
+allow dynamic-group api-gtw-dg to use functions-family in compartment <comparment_name>
 ```

 ## Functions compilation
 I added configuration on the terraform to build and push the function to the OCI registry.
 Normally is not a best practice to use "local-exec" with terraform, because the execution of the script will depend on the machine you are running (in my case a mac m1).
 But I wanted to automatize this section as best I could.

-For reference you can do this manually and remove this step.
+You dont need to do this, but if you want to remove the use of the local-exec you'll need to run the next commands.

 ```
 # Login to OCI registry